NASA-PDS/registry/docs/source/user/load1.rst

   * **ROSCOSMOS** - Russian State Corporation for Space Activities

-This value is saved in "ops:Harvest_Info/ops:node_name" field in Elasticsearch document:
+This value is saved in "ops:Harvest_Info/ops:node_name" field in OpenSearch document:

 .. code-block:: javascript